rkelson/metadata-asset-tracking-tool/metadata/society/law_enforcement.md

 ### How reliable and accurate is the dataset?

 This dataset previously included home addresses for constables who work out of their private residence, temporary offices, and FBI entities.
-The most recent version of this dataset excludes these facilities, however, some discrepancies may still exist.
+The most recent version of this dataset excludes these facilities; however, some discrepancies may still exist.
 Please reach out to [our team](https://gis.utah.gov/contact/) with questions concerning this dataset.

 ## Credits